calumgrant/logical/docs/worklist.md

 };
 ```

-The predicate

-Threading engine: An engine contains a
+Threading engine: An engine contains a threadpool, and you add new threads using `Database::RunTasks(Tasks[], int size)`.
+Generally we want more threads than the level of CPU parallelism.
+This will run all of the tasks to the required level of concurrency, then return.
+The main tasks are:

+1. Running a parallel query, particularly an unbound scan or the scan of a delta.
+2. Running execution units in parallel when it is safe to do so.

 Changes to make:
 1. Each table is threadsafe.
 What this means: Concurrent writes are possible and are safe.
 Use atomic counters in the execution unit.
 Reads are also threadsafe, and can overlap with writes.
 (May need to copy row data to avoid vector moving on write).
 2. The persist memory allocator is threadsafe.
 Use atomic lists for the memory pool.
 Use atomic counters.
-3. Each row executes in a `MicroThread`, containing:
-   - The row data
-   - A linked list of "available threads" - atomic of course.
-   - A function to call to process the thread.
-   - A status: Ready, Running, Complete.
-4. Threading options: -t1, -t -t0 (infinite), -tn.
+3. Threading options: -t1, -t -t0 (infinite), -tn.
 Default for -O0 is -t1, and -
-5. The first join/read of an evaluation:
+4. The first read of an evaluation:
    - Keeps a vector of parallel stack frames as single array
-   - Keeps a vector of MicroThreads
+   - Keeps a vector of Tasks
    - OnRow: Performs the query, returning a list of rows.
 Dispatch the first n results as threads.
 Each thread: runs the next function, then when the function returns, gets the next row in the list.
 Keeps a "count" of active threads, and when the count goes to 0, OnRow can return.

-Implement a special thread pool:

-class

 # Datalog abstract machine

 State: